-OCR Level 3 Cambridge Technical Certificate in IT
+OCR Level 3 Cambridge Technical Introductory Diploma in IT

-Learners take two mandatory units to achieve this qualification, Fundamentals of IT and Global information systems, both of which are externally assessed so 100% exam.
-The units provide learners with an insight into the IT sector as they investigate the pace of technological change, IT infrastructure, the flow of information on a global scale and important legal and security considerations.
+You will take five units, made up of three mandatory and two optional units.
+You will study the following two mandatory units; Fundamentals of IT and Global information.
+These units provide you with an insight into the IT sector, as they investigate the pace of technological change, IT infrastructure, and the flow of information on a global scale, as well as the important legal and security considerations.

 A sound understanding of IT technologies and practices is essential for IT professionals.
-Information learnt in this unit will create a solid foundation in the fundamentals of hardware, networks, software, the ethical use of computers and how businesses use IT.
+Information learnt in this unit will provide a solid foundation in the fundamentals of hardware, networks, software, the ethical use of computers and how business uses IT.